-“My absolute favorite home renovation literally takes overnight,” said Kristina McCann, a broker associate with The Highland Partners.
+“My absolute favorite home renovation literally takes overnight,” said Kristina McCann, the founder and owner of Chroma Realty.
 “Whether I have clients selling an as-is fixer or a cute place in good shape, I always recommend they have the bathtubs and showers powder-coated to a nice, bright white, and have them remove any cruddy shower doors in the process.
-The whole upgrade costs about $1,000 per tub and lasts for about 15 years.
+The whole upgrade costs about $1800 to $2500 per tub and lasts for about 15 years.
 It makes your bathroom look as though you spent double or triple what you actually spent on the upgrade.”

 Pave Your Walkway